 Lower Mainland in SEPTEMBER

 - Riverfest – a FREE family-friendly event put on by the Fraser River Discovery Centre in New Westminster on a Saturday in mid to late September (although likely not in 2020.)

 For more ideas on things to do in September, check out Vancouver’s Best Places’ September Calendar.

 Lower Mainland in OCTOBER

-- Vancouver Halloween events at various locations, including the Halloween Parade in downtown Vancouver which is on October 13th, 2019.
+- Vancouver Halloween events at various locations, including the Halloween Parade most years (although not in 2020).